Clean Energy, Real Impact

 1314_Kenya_Fairpicture_0026

-Mrima wa Ndege Dispensary, located in Kilifi County, Kenya, operates in an area without access to electricity.
-This lack of power significantly hinders the facility’s ability to provide effective care at night, making it challenging to treat patients after dark.
+Mrima wa Ndege Dispensary, located in Kilifi County, Kenya, operates in an area with limited electricity access.
+This lack of reliable power significantly hinders the facility’s ability to provide effective care at night, making it challenging to treat patients after dark.
 Vaccine storage is also compromised, forcing the staff to rely on gas cylinders to run the refrigeration system.

 Context

-In the coastal regions of Taita-Taveta, Kilifi, and Kwale, the IEC’s Global Impact Fund supports schools and healthcare facilities in gaining access to safe, reliable electricity – often for the first time.
-Working with local partner Differ Community Power (DCP), the initiative has helped train young technicians in solar installation and maintenance, while improving conditions for learning and healthcare in underserved communities.
+In the coastal regions of Taita-Taveta, Kilifi, and Kwale, the IEC Global Impact Fund project helps schools and healthcare facilities gain access to safe, reliable electricity.
+Working with Differ Community Power (DCP) and other local partners, the initiative has helped train local technicians in solar installation and maintenance, while improving conditions for learning and healthcare in underserved communities.

-This work feeds into a larger global goal: demonstrating how international standards – such as those developed by IEC – can have direct, measurable benefits on the ground.
-The Fund also addresses environmental sustainability by supporting responsible recycling and the decommissioning of old materials.
+This work feeds into a larger global goal: demonstrating how international standards – such as those developed by IEC – can have direct, measurable impact on the ground.
+The project also addresses environmental sustainability by supporting responsible recycling and the decommissioning of old materials.
 Fairpicture’s role was to make these stories visible, focusing on the people, the change, and the local leadership driving it.

 1314_Kenya_Fairpicture_0033

-The Global Fund, through IEC, has stepped in to address these challenges by upgrading the dispensary’s power infrastructure.
-They are replacing the outdated system, installing new wiring, and ensuring that all electrical work meets IEC standards for safety and reliability.
+The IEC Global Impact Fund, with their partners Differ Community Power, have stepped in to address these challenges by upgrading the dispensary’s power infrastructure.
+They are replacing the outdated system, installing new wiring, and ensuring that all electrical work meets IEC Standards for safety and reliability.
 Additionally, the surrounding communities are playing a vital role in supporting and maintaining these improvements, helping to ensure the long-term functionality and sustainability of the upgraded system.

 1314_Kenya_Fairpicture_0046